Ajah-Stephen/Assignments/README.md

-This project analyzes crime data in Bangladesh from 2010 to 2019, based on official police records.
+This project analyses crime data in Bangladesh from 2010 to 2019, based on official police records.
 It focuses on four main crime categories:

 - Theft
 - Smuggling